Mpitula/ATM_sim/README.md

 # Introduces the idea of managing funds responsibly.

 + Balance Inquiry: Students can check their account balance at any time.
 Reinforces the importance of monitoring finances.
 + Transaction History: Displays a list of recent transactions (deposits, withdrawals).

-Helps students understand the flow of money.
+Aid students understand the flow of money.

-4. Simple Interface:

-Designed to be user-friendly, with clear menus and instructions.
++ Simple Interface: Designed to be user-friendly, with clear menus and instructions.
 Suitable for students with no prior banking experience.